 The evening is the time to relax after a hectic days work.
-Some crunchy, crispy snacks and a hot cup of tea, combined with some favorite music will take away the stress of the entire day and refreshes you.
+Some crunchy, crispy snacks and a hot cup of tea/coffee, combined with some favorite music will take away the stress of the entire day and refreshes you.
 The most important requirement for this rejuvenation is a yummy snack.
-Though 100s of types of snacks are available in the market, nothing beats something homemade.
+Though 100s of types of snacks are available in the market, nothing beats something homemade with this chakkuli recipe.

 How good it will be if there is a snack which is easy to cook, can be stored for long and crunchy and crispy too?
 Yes, here I am going to give you the recipe for such a lovely snack.

 Chakkuli which is not spicy is very popular among all South Indian Recipes.
 It is specially made during Ganesha festival, but it is a very good evening snack.
 The earlier versions of making this was a tedious process and required long preparation and perfection.
 My liking to this snack made me invent an easy method of making it, which I am sharing herewith.
 You will get to know how to make chakli instantly and in easy steps.